What Is Psychological Punishment, And Should You Use It?

 Dr. Burrhus Frederic Skinner, or B.F.
-Skinner, was a psychologist who thought classical conditioning was too simple to be an accurate explanation of human behavior.
-Therefore, he decided to use the causes of action and consequence to determine why we do what we do.
-However, Skinner based his operant conditioning onDr.
-Edward Thorndike's Law of Effect.
+Skinner, was a psychologist who thought classical conditioning may have been too simple to explain human behavior accurately.
+Therefore, he decided to use the causes of action and consequences to determine why we do what we do.
+Skinner based his operant conditioning on Dr. Edward Thorndike's Law of Effect.

-Positive Punishment Versus Negative Punishment Psychology
+Positive Punishment Versus Negative Punishment

-Positive punishment is a type ofpunishment that produces a stimulus that causes a behavior or activity to stop.
-For example, let's sayyour child runs into the street and you yell at them.
-When your child is no longer in the street, you do not yell at them, increasing the chances that your child will stay out of the street in the future.
-Even pain can be a positive punishment: when you do something that causes pain and then stop doing it ,and the pain also stops, you will refrain from doing itagain because it caused you pain.
+Positive punishment is a type of punishment that produces a stimulus that can cause a behavior or activity to stop.
+For example, let's say your child runs into the street, and you yell at them.
+When your child is no longer in the street, you stop yelling at them.
+This can increase the chance that your child will stay out of the street in the future because they will likely associate being in the street with being yelled at.